Emanuel Ruiz: Club career

-He began his career in the youth sectors of Argentinos Juniors, being transferred with a group of youth footballers amongst them, Juan Roman Riquelme to Boca Juniors in 1996.
+Ruiz began his career in the youth sectors of Argentinos Juniors, being transferred with a group of youth footballers amongst them, Juan Roman Riquelme to Boca Juniors in 1996.
 On 10 August 1997 he made his debut with the first team the following year under Hector Veira in a 4–3 win over Rosario Central.
 However, he had no place at that time within the team and was loaned one year to Rosario Central, where he wasn't a first team regular either.
 In 1999, he returned to Boca, and this time under Carlos Bianchi's command, to have continuity in the main squad.

-In 2000 he was transferred to the Greek club AEK Athens as a choice of the team's coach, Giannis Pathiakakis.
+In 2000 Ruiz was transferred to the Greek club AEK Athens as a choice of the team's coach, Giannis Pathiakakis.
 There after spending a mediocre season in Greece failing to satisfy the clubs management, he was loaned to Union Santa Fe.
-Since then it has gone through several teams of Argentina, Mexico, Honduras, Israel and Peru, without actually settling in any of them.
+Since then, he played for several teams of Argentina, Mexico, Honduras, Israel and Peru, without actually settling in any of them.

 In 2008, he left for Israel by the club Hapoel Nir to play in the 2nd division of the country.
 Then in the middle of the following year, the club Cienciano of Cuzco, where he played 8 matches not having a good performance.
 In January 2010, he joined everything was on track to become player San José however, a problem in his right knee prevented him from successfully pass medical exams and he did not sign for Bolivian club.
 After that incident and failing to sign for any club, he retired at the age of 31.